bmndc/nokia-leo/README.md

 3. Restart the phone to normal operation mode by typing `python edl.py reset`.
 And we're done!

 #### Next steps
-- Now that you've rooted your phone, to install applications with 'forbidden' permissions, connect your phone to a WebIDE session, open Device Preferences in the right pane, clear the value of `devTools.apps.forbiddenPermissions`, then restart B2G by either reboot the phone or hold the top Power button and select *Memory Cleaner, Deep Clean Memory*.
+- Now that you've rooted your phone, to install applications with 'forbidden' permissions, connect your phone to a WebIDE session, open Device Preferences in the right pane, clear the value of `devtools.apps.forbidden-permissions`, then restart B2G by either reboot the phone or hold the top Power button and select *Memory Cleaner, Deep Clean Memory*.

 ![Screenshot of a WebIDE window in which the location of Device Preferences is highlighted in the right pane and the value of devTools.apps.forbiddenPermissions has been emptied](assets/devpref.png)